AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 The important part here is how the cross product can help us find the angle between two vectors, and what problems arise from this method.
 Given three points, we can consider two angles, one that is less than 180 degrees and another 'reflex' angle larger than 180 degrees.
 Assuming a clockwise drawing order throughout (the arcs we'll draw alway sweep from BA to BC in a clockwise manner), we can only round off a corner if we select the angle that has a value less than 180 degrees.

 In this manner, we also need to determine the correct drawing order.
 We're going around the polygonal shape in a clockwise manner, but depending if the angle is concave or convex (curved inwards vs being curved outwards), we'll have to sometimes draw our arcs in a counterclockwise manner.
 To this end, calculating the value of the angle is not sufficient, we need an additional indicator that tells us how the second vector BC is situated with respect to the first one BA.
-For this we can use the cross product of between BC and the perpendicular line to BA.
+For this we can use the cross product of BC and the perpendicular line to BA.
+More on that in a bit.

 <h3>The Math</h3>
-Generally the formula for finding the cross product is the product of the magnitudes of our two vectors, with the sine of the angle that they form.
+Generally the formula for finding the cross product, is the product of the magnitudes of our two vectors, with the sine of the angle that they form.
 More concretely:

 <div style="width:100%; display: flex; justify-content: center;">
 <p> \( \Vert BA \Vert * \Vert BC \Vert * sin( \Theta ) \) </p>
 </div>

 <p>
-This means that, finding the cross product requires us to have the angle... who's value we're trying to find.
+This means that, finding the cross product requires us to already have the angle... who's value we're trying to find.
 Now, if we were to somehow already have the numerical value of the cross product, we could solve for \( sin( \Theta ) \), since we also already have the magnitudes of the two vectors concerned \( \Vert BA \Vert \) and \( \Vert BC \Vert \).
 </p>

 Luckily, there is another way to find the numerical value of the cross product!
 It is actually equal to the determinant of the 2x2 matrix formed by these vectors.
 This means computing this determinant will allow us to find the angle by solving the previous formula!
 Computing the determinant of a matrix is done as follows: